kubevirt/monitoring/docs/metrics.md

 ### kubevirt_info
 Version information.

+### kubevirt_configuration_emulation_enabled
+Indicates whether the Software Emulation is enabled in the configuration.
+Type: Gauge.

 ### kubevirt_migrate_vmi_data_processed_bytes
 The total Guest OS data processed and migrated to the new VM.
 Type: Gauge.